seanredmond/heniautos/guide/heniautos-command.md

     --------------|-----------------------|-----------------|-----
     BCE 394/393   | Hekatombaiṓn          | BCE 0394-Jul-17 |   30

-The next day after the conjunction isan almost equally good approximation.
+The next day after the conjunction is an almost equally good approximation.
 You can see this with `-r 1` which mostly has the effect of moving the dates up one day:

     > heniautos 394 -m --month Hek -r 1
          Year     |        Month          |      Start      | Days